TahirRiaz/terralense-example-eval/for-each/README.md

 }
 ```

-**Expected Resolution**: Terralense should expand for_each and resolve keyed resource references.
+**Expected Resolution**: Terralens should expand for_each and resolve keyed resource references.

 ## Common Patterns